ahovgaard/stun-tester/README.md

     frame contains 29:AD:0C:44:83:68:50:64:38:4D:4D:B0

-we observe that the server sends all 5 STUN responses, but none of them reached the client.
+we observe that the server sent all 5 STUN responses, but none of them reached the client.
 The server capture:

 ![Server network capture](server_capture.png)